PhilipQuirke/SkyCombAnalystHelp/Drone.md

 The data in each paragraph of the flight log is just what data was available at that moment to output to the flight log.
 Some of the data in each paragraph (perhaps GPS) may be older (aka staler) than the other data in the paragraph.
 SkyComb Analyst copes with this.

-## Drone Pitch, Yaw & Roll Accuracy
+## Drone Pitch, Roll & Yaw Accuracy
-Drones use internal accelerometers to evaluate their pitch, yaw and yaw every so often (not every video frame).
+Drones use internal accelerometers to evaluate their pitch, roll and yaw every so often (not every video frame).
 These intermitent evaluations can give small sudden "jumps" in the Pitch, Yaw & Roll values.
 These "steps" can be seen in the xls graphs, when looking at just a few seconds of flight.
 In reality, the drone is moving smoothly in 3 dimensions.
 SkyComb Analyst automatically smooths this data.